bernie-skipole/indipydriver/docs/source/usage/propertyvectors.rst

 Numeric values are preferably set into vectors as strings, this is to explicitly control how numbers are formatted and sent in the protocol.
 If given as floats or integers they will be converted to strings.
 The only exception is blobsize, where the number should be an integer.

-When transmitting a vector, using the send_setVector or send_setVectorMembers methods, the method has a timestamp argument.
+When transmitting a vector after updating its values, use the send_setVector or send_setVectorMembers methods, the method has a timestamp argument.
 The specification requires this to be a UTC value.
 You can either create a datetime.datetime object with timezone UTC, or leave the argument as None, in which case the method will automatically insert a UTC timestamp.

 The Text, Light, Switch, Number and BLOB members and vectors are described below.
 When creating a driver you would typically first make the members that hold the values associated with your instrument, these members would then be inserted into vectors, and the vectors into a Device.